Return to index page

 An example of a small river-side docks incorporating most of the above features is shown below.
 Note that most rivers run along the bottom of valleys which they have cut through the ages, the back drop to this dock scene would therefore be rising ground, either hills (in areas where the rocks are soft) of cliffs (where the rocks are hard).

 The raised platform with three small steam cranes is based on Weymouth Quay which was regularly used for imported fruit and vegetable traffic from the channel islands.
 Modelling these cranes is illustrated in Fig ___.
 The raised platform is slightly unusual and was provided because most traffic was shipped in vans.
 Where open wagons were the norm (such as berths handling coal) the cranes could deliver direct to the wagons and no platform would be provided.
 The wooden jetty is based on one at XXX which was used for handling small coastal sailing craft.
 On the prototype the small steam crane was fixed on a reinforced section of the jetty but adding a set of rails makes it easier to model.
 For details on modelling the crane see Fig ___.
+The grain warehouse with its raised conveyor system for loading ships is based (loosely) on a building at Wells on Sea in the South East.
 All the track to the left of the dock engine shed should be in-set, this includes four sets of points and as noted elsewhere the area between the wing rails will probably need to be left open.

 Fig ___ River-side docks (1800-1970)